marcus-crane/pkgparse/README.md

 At the moment, it's still early in development.
 It's usable but I'm not sure what you'd get out of it just yet.

-I've implemented search endpoints for npm, pypi and rubygems which are usable.
-Here's an eample of their output:
+I've implemented search endpoints for [npm](https://www.npmjs.com/), [pypi](https://pypi.org/) and [rubygems](https://rubygems.org) which are usable.
+Here's an example of the general response format for search queries:

 ```bash
 GET http://localhost:5000/rubygems/search/rails